isomerpages/nlb-biblioasia/index.md

       title: The Scoop on Otak Blangah
       subtitle: "VIDEO: FROM BOOK TO COOK"
       id: infopic
-      description: How does this unique Peranakan dish compare with the all-familiar otak-otak?
-Tanya Pillay-Nair revives this old recipe with her aunt.
+      description: How does this Peranakan dish compare with otak-otak?
+Tanya Pillay-Nair from the Peranakan Indian Association of Singapore revives this old recipe with her aunt.
       button: WATCH THE VIDEO
       url: /videos/otak-blangah/
       image: "/images/Videos: From Book to Cook/5Otak Blangah/Otak_Blangah.jpg"